 Much closer to the concept of speculative photography proposed here are the uses of the term by the scholars John L. Greenway and Anca Cristofovici.
 In an essay on late 19th-century Scandinavian art, (Greenway 1993, 146) equates “speculative photography” with ghost/spirit photography ([e] [s] [t]), writing that Edvard “Munch’s experience with speculative photography and the occult was mediated through his friend August Strindberg.”
 For (Cristofovici 2009, 3), “[s]peculative photography concerns the visualization of internal and fictional worlds, or the perception of certain realities.”
 In her view, speculative photography can “ensure the connection between the physical and the psychic self, one that eludes the rationalizations of discourse or the hierarchies of narrative.
 In a single vision, it brings together imaginary age-selves, not with the constancy of the phantasm but as fleeting images, like photographs themselves.”
 Written as an investigation of the relationship between photographic portraiture, gender, and aging, her theory primarily concerns speculative photography as a time machine [x] and production of imaginary realities [r].

 What remains outside these existing definitions is the photographic apparatus and (physical) media themselves as speculative devices, and their variantology.
-It is the same omission as in the definitions – and mainstream ways of writing – of fantastic and speculative literature which, with a few exceptions such as (Lachmann 2002) refer only to the signified, not to the signifier of a text – i.e. to what is being told, not how it is told This echoes what Barthes found in social realist novels and their quasi-journalistic lack of ambition in their “ecriture”.
+It is the same omission as in the definitions – and mainstream ways of writing – of fantastic and speculative literature which, with a few exceptions such as (Lachmann 2002) refer only to the signified, not to the signifier of a text – i.e. to what is being told, not how it is told.
+This echoes what Barthes found in social realist novels and their quasi-journalistic lack of ambition in their “ecriture”.

 Fotonight Web